linode/docs/docs/guides/databases/surrealdb/deploy-surrealdb-cluster/index.md

 To get started, you need to have a Kubernetes cluster up and running, along with `kubectl` or a similar tool set up to manage the cluster.
 This tutorial provides commands specifically for `kubectl`.

 Linode offers the Linode Kubernetes Engine (LKE) as a convenient way to get started.
-You can deploy a cluster directly from the Linode Cloud Manager.
+You can deploy a cluster directly from the Cloud Manager.
 Our guide [Linode Kubernetes Engine - Getting Started](/docs/products/compute/kubernetes/get-started/) includes steps for deploying a new cluster and setting up a `kubectl` instance to manage it.

 The rest of this tutorial assumes you have a Kubernetes cluster up and running and configured for management with a local `kubectl` instance.
 The examples in this tutorial also assume that your cluster has three nodes, so adjust accordingly throughout if your cluster differs.

 Additionally, you need to have [Helm](https://helm.sh/) installed to follow along with this tutorial.
 Helm is used here to deploy TiKV to the cluster.
 To install Helm, follow the relevant section of our guide [Installing Apps on Kubernetes with Helm 3](/docs/guides/how-to-install-apps-on-kubernetes-with-helm-3/#install-helm).

-Also install SurrealDB on your local machine.
-You need it later in order to run `surreal` commands on the Kubernetes cluster via port forwarding.
+Also, you must install SurrealDB on your local machine to run `surreal` commands on the Kubernetes cluster via port forwarding.
 Follow the steps in the relevant section of our guide [Getting Started with SurrealDB](/docs/guides/getting-started-with-surrealdb/#how-to-install-surrealdb).

 ### Deploying TiKV for Persistence